Luke Shuey To Return From Injury Through WAFL

 Triple M Footy

-West Coast captain Luke Shuey will return from hamstring injury through the WAFL on Saturday, after a 10-week stint on the sidelines.
+West Coast captain Luke Shuey will return from hamstring injury through the reserves grade on Saturday, after a 10-week stint on the sidelines.

 The 31-year-old injured his hamstring in round three of the AFL season, and had spent an extended time on the sidelines as a result of ongoing muscle stress.